 The table below summarizes the Group's exposure to commission rate risks.
 Included in the table are the Group's assets and liabilities at carrying amounts, categorized by the earlier of contractual re-pricing or maturity dates.
 The Group is exposed to commission rate risk as a result of mismatches or gaps in the amounts of assets and liabilities and off consolidated statement of financial position instruments that mature or re-price in a given period.
 The Bank manages this risk by matching the re-pricing of assets and liabilities through risk management strategies.

-For the years ended December 31, 2014 and 2013 (Saudi Riyals in Thousands)
+Arab National Bank - Saudi Joint Stock Company NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (continued) For the years ended December 31, 2014 and 2013 (Saudi Riyals in Thousands)